Thursday, July 31, 2025

 [2] Riaud X. "Abraham Lincoln (1809-1865) and his teeth".
 Journal of Dental Health Oral Disorders Therapy - 2018;9(1): pp. 30-31.

-Abe Lincoln Said: 14 Quotes That Still Resonate
+Abraham Lincoln Said: 14 Quotes for Americans Today

 Here are 14 Lincoln quotes that speak directly to the challenges we face now.
-They are food for thought as we navigate division, governance, and the preservation of our national character.
+They are food for thought as we navigate the preservation of our national character.

 Lincoln’s Timeless Warnings and Principles